flowdock/api-docs/docs/production-integrations.md

 | flow_token | The token for posting [messages](messages) to the flow's team inbox. |
 | application | Information about the integration application. |

-Storing the reference (id) is optional, but very useful if your application contains settings that can be changed by the end user later on.
+It is important to store the flow_token at this point since retrieving it later on is not possible.
+It is the (secret) token that is used to authenticate when posting messages.
+Storing the reference (id) is optional, but is required if your application contains settings that can be changed by the end user later on.
 Read more about [integration configuration](#/integration-configuration).

 This part of the process is implemented [in routes.rb](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb) in our example application.

-You can now test the integration flow by going to your [Applications page](https://www.flowdock.com/account/authorized_applications), selecting your application and clicking Start setup process after choosing a target flow.
-If everything goes well, you should see a message about a new integration in your flow.
+You can now test the integration flow by going to your [applications page](https://www.flowdock.com/account/authorized_applications), selecting your application and clicking Start setup process after choosing a target flow.
+If everything works, you should see a message about a new integration in your flow.

 <div id="/post-inbox"></div>
-## 4. Post messages to the flow
+## 5. Post messages to the flow

 Your integration should now be ready to start delivering messages to the flow.
 All messages should be sent to the [messages endpoint](messages) (described below) using `flow_token` to authenticate and identify the target flow.